 The sector plan previously recommended O-S zoning on the subject property.
-However, on June 10, 2019, the District Council conditionally approved, under CSP-18002, a request to reclassify the subject property from the O-S to the R-55 Zone, in accordance with Section 27-548.26(b) of the Prince George's County Zoning Ordinance.
+However, on June 10, 2019, the District Council conditionally approved, under CSP-18002, a request to reclassify the subject property from the O-S Zone to the R-55 Zone, in accordance with Section 27-548.26(b) of the Zoning Ordinance.
 This decision also approved an amendment to allow development of single-family attached dwelling units in the R-55 Zone.
 The subject property constitutes 4.66 acres of the 8.26 acres covered under CSP-18002.

-In addition, the sectional map amendment superimposed the D-D-O Zone, and placed the entire property in the traditional residential neighborhood character area.
-Condition 3 of CSP-18002 requires approval of a Detailed Site Plan (DSP) for the entire 8.26 acres, and it also requires that the DSP be subject to all Development District Overlay standards applicable to the Traditional Residential Neighborhood Character Area.
+In addition, the sectional map amendment superimposed the D-D-O Zone and placed the entire property in the Traditional Residential Neighborhood Character Area.
+Condition 3 of CSP-18002 requires approval of a DSP for the entire 8.26 acres, and it also requires that the DSP be subject to all D-D-O standards applicable to the Traditional Residential Neighborhood Character Area.